Chaoyi-Lu/ZINB_SBM/Simulation_Study_Application.md

 ```

 Note here that the function `Directed_ZIPSBM_ExactICL()` above is applied for the evaluation of the exact integrated complete data log likelihood ($\text{ICL}_{\text{ex}}$).
-Due to the fact that none of the ZIP-SBM cases fit well to the simulation study $1$ artificial network, that is, none of the cases provide the summarized clustering which agrees with the true clustering and the summarized $\tilde{p},\widetilde{\boldsymbol{P\_{m0}}}$ are far away from the true references, we propose not to apply further implementations for these cases.
+Due to the fact that none of the ZIP-SBM cases fit well to the simulation study $1$ artificial network, that is, none of the cases provide the summarized clustering which agrees with the true clustering, and the summarized $\tilde{p},\widetilde{\boldsymbol{P\_{m0}}}$ are far away from the true references, we propose not to apply further implementations for these cases.

 ## 2. Simulation Study $2$